Siphosihle-Mdunyelwa/Siphosihle-Mdunyelwa/README.md

 # 💫 About Me:
-🌱 I’m currently learning Angular<br>⚡ Fun fact I love video games and sports<br>📫 How to reach me: siphosihlemdunyelwa@gmail.com
+🌱 I’m currently learning and working with Angular<br>⚡ Fun fact I love video games and sports<br>📫 How to reach me: siphosihlemdunyelwa@gmail.com

 ## 🌐 Socials: